Wikia/guidelines/JSCodingConventions.md

 #### JS Files

 All re-usable JavaScript should be written as AMD modules.
 See the [above section](#amd-modules) for matching file names to module names.
-The one exception is that file names should be lower camel case, whereas module names should be all lower case.
+File and module ID's should all be in lazyCamelCase ([Source:](https://github.com/amdjs/amdjs-api/wiki/AMD#id-) as per AMD specification )

 ### Immediately Invoked Function Expressions (IIFE)